Menu

 Why learn the terminal with Coddy

-• Practice real Linux terminal commands in your browser — no VM, no SSH, no dual-boot.
+• Practice real Linux terminal commands in your browser.
+No VM, no SSH, no dual-boot.
 Every lesson runs in a sandboxed shell so you can break things safely while learning.

-• Free terminal and command-line certificate when you finish — a credible signal for backend, DevOps, data, and infrastructure roles where comfort with the shell is a baseline expectation.
+• Free terminal and command-line certificate when you finish.
+A credible signal for backend, DevOps, data, and infrastructure roles where comfort with the shell is a baseline expectation.

 Frequently asked questions about learning the terminal